xpsi-group/xpsi/_sources/overview.rst.txt

-The joint posterior distribution on parameter space is the joint probability density distribution proportional to the integrable product of the likelihood function with a joint prior distribution.
+The joint posterior distribution on parameter space is the joint probability density distribution proportional to the integrable product of the likelihood function with a joint prior distribution:

 .. math::